mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 #### Updating the `ApplicationUserManager` class

-We also need to add an asynchronous accessor function to the `ApplicationUserManager` class (jus tlike we did for the biography property).
+We also need to add an asynchronous accessor function to the `ApplicationUserManager` class (just like we did for the biography property).
 The method will take a `userId` and return the user's profile picture URL.
 You can find the `ApplicationUserManager` class in the *IdentityConfig.cs* file, located in the *App_Start* folder.

 Add this code after the constructor.